Wireless-Innovation-Forum/Common-Data/README.md

 They can be displayed in any web site with geojson display capability.

 Census tract data is used for calculations in, for example, PPA reference model.

+## Notes relating to adding new files

+To add or update existing files to the SAS-Data LFS repository:

+  - copy the new zip files where they belong
+  - make sure LFS is activated: `git lfs install`
+  - git add *.zip
+  - git commit
+  - git push